US healthcare executive fatally shot in ‘targeted’ New York attack: Police

 “Brian was a highly respected colleague and friend to all who worked with him.
 We are working closely with the New York Police Department and ask for your patience and understanding during this difficult time.”

+New York state Governor Kathy Hochul also called Thompson’s killing a “horrific and targeted shooting” while Minnesota Governor Tim Walz said it was “a terrible loss for the business and healthcare community in Minnesota”.

-Police tape blocked off the area on 54th Street outside the Hilton on Wednesday morning, where blue plastic gloves were strewn about and plastic cups appeared to mark the location of several bullet casings.
+After the shooting, police tape blocked off the area on 54th Street outside the Hilton, where blue plastic gloves were strewn about and plastic cups appeared to mark the location of several bullet casings.

 New York City Mayor Eric Adams said police were reviewing evidence from the scene, including video.
-“It seems to be clearly targeted by an individual and we will apprehend that individual,” he said.
+“It seems to be clearly targeted by an individual, and we will apprehend that individual,” he said.

-New York Governor Kathy Hochul also called Thompson’s killing a “horrific and targeted shooting” while Minnesota Governor Tim Walz said it was “a terrible loss for the business and health care community in Minnesota”.
+Reporting from New York on Wednesday afternoon, Al Jazeera’s Kristen Saloomey said police are speaking to Thompson’s co-workers and family to try to establish a motive.

+Surveillance footage showed the suspected gunman — a white male seen wearing a grey backpack — leaving on foot and then jumping on an e-bike and riding through Central Park, Saloomey said.